Resources for Business Practices

 What resources are available about buying and selling a private practice?

 Buying or selling a private practice is a big undertaking and requires careful thought and research.
 The purchase or sale of a practice is most successful when both buyer and seller have common goals and expectations.
-In the Guide to Successful Private Practice in Speech-Language Pathology, a chapter is devoted to this issue.
+In the Private Practice Essentials: A Practical Guide for Speech-Language Pathologists a chapter is devoted to this issue.
 The Small Business Administration also has information about buying and selling a business.

 What is marketing and how do I go about it?

-For speech-language pathologists and audiologists, marketing means reaching your clients, referral sources, media, school board members, legislators, the general public, and anyone else who could want or need your services.
+For audiologists and speech-language pathologists, marketing means reaching your clients, referral sources, media, school board members, legislators, the general public, and anyone else who could want or need your services.
 If you think about it, any time you tell someone and tell them what you do and how you do it-you're marketing!

 There are two primary reasons why marketing is an essential part of your practice: (1) economic, and (2) professional identification.